dngen049/Doc-rag-agent/.github/JIRA_CODEX_SETUP.md

 2. Add the "codex" label to the issue
 3. Check the GitHub Actions tab to see if the workflow runs
 4. The workflow will:
-   - Create a branch named `codex-{issue-key}` (e.g., `codex-proj-123`)
-   - Install codex and run `codexg`
+   - Install codex and authenticate
-   - Commit changes and push the branch
-   - Create a pull request automatically
+   - Run `codex cloud exec` with the issue description in the cloud environment
+   - The codex agent will work directly in the cloud environment (no local checkout or commits)

 ## Troubleshooting